-All information technology support, including maintenance of the Tribunal's website, is provided by the Board.
-The Board recently implemented an e-filing system which included the Tribunal, its forms and submissions.
+All information technology support, including maintenance of the Tribunal's website, is provided by the OLRB.
+The OLRB recently implemented an e-filing system which included the Tribunal, its forms and submissions.
 All forms may now be completed online and electronically filed, with attachments, in addition to the other methods permitted under the Tribunal's Rules of Practice.
 The Tribunal's forms were modernized as part of the e-filing project resulting in a reduction in the number of forms.
 The Rules of Practice were also updated.

 The Tribunal's website makes all forms, Information Bulletins and Rules of Practice available to its community.
-Subject to expenditure restraints, the Board expects to complete a website modernization project for the Tribunal's website in 2019/20 to create easier access and provide more assistance to its community as well as meeting AODA requirements in 2021.
+The Board expects to complete a website modernization project for the Tribunal's website in early 2021 to create greater access and provide more assistance to its community.
+The project was slightly delayed due to the operational and staffing challenges presented by the pandemic.